Dmromans/Dmromans/README.md

 - 👋 Hi, I’m @Dmromans
 - 👀 I’m interested in ...
-Aerospace Engineer, NFL, and Power Lifting
+Aerospace Engineer, NFL, Graduating, and getting a job
 - 🌱 I’m currently learning ...
 How to use Github.
 - 💞️ I’m looking to collaborate on ...
 Our future Projects
 - 📫 How to reach me ...Dmromans@iastate.edu